100vision/100vision.github.io/src/zh/信息技术/SysOps/post77_backup_nbu_03.md

 	bparchive
 		-command-line program on clients to initiate archives -communicates with bprd on server
-	bpbackup
-		-command-line program on clients to initiate backups -communicates with bprd on server

 	bpbkar32
 		-program used on Windows clients to generate backup images -not used directly by client users